klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

 new {BUILDTAG}
 ++++++++++++++

 This command creates a new build.
-It may be followed by a :term:`buildtag`.
-If the :term:`buildtag` is not given, a new unique :term:`buildtag` is generated.
-Generated :term:`buildtags` have the form "AUTO-nnn".
+If the :term:`buildtag` is not given as argument or option, the program generates a :term:`buildtag` in the form "AUTO-nnn".
 Note that options "--db", --partialdb" and "--builddb" are mandatory for this command.
 This command calls "make" and, after successful completion, sets the state of the build to "testing".
 If you want to skip this step, use option "--no-make".
 In order to provide arbitrary options to make use option "--makeopts".

 partialdb [BUILDTAG]
 ++++++++++++++++++++

 This command recreates a :term:`partialdb` from a complete :term:`DB` and a :term:`build`.
 The :term:`partialdb` is printed on the console.
+The :term:`buildtag` may be given as argument or option.

 find [MODULESPECS]
 ++++++++++++++++++